Nutritionist (Dietitian)

 Purdue Global

-The online bachelor’s of science in nutrition at Purdue Global can be completed without ever having to set foot on campus.
-The emphasis of this program is on building content knowledge and skill in nutrition.
-There is an optional internship course students can complete if they want to gain hands-on skills.
+The online bachelor’s of science in nutrition at Purdue Global can be completed without setting foot on campus.
+This program emphasizes building content knowledge and skills in nutrition.
+Students can complete an optional internship course to gain hands-on skills.

-In addition, there is an accelerated online master’s in either health care administration, health informatics, health information management, public health, or health education that can be completed in conjunction with this program.
+In addition, an accelerated online master’s in health care administration, health informatics, health information management, public health, or health education can be completed in conjunction with this program.

-To earn this degree, students must complete a total of 180 credit hours, of which 45 are core credits, 60 are major credits, and the remaining 75 are elective credits.
-In order to be certified as a nutritionist, students will need to complete an additional master’s degree.
+To earn this degree, students must complete 180 credit hours, of which 45 are core credits, 60 are major credits, and 75 are elective credits.
+To be certified as a nutritionist, students must complete an additional master’s degree.

 • Location: West Lafayette, IN